 In this step, you should comprehensively identify all risks using a well-structured systematic process.
 This is critical to ensure that all key risks are taken into account.
-The modules that will be progressively issued to you will tell you what you need to know about that systematic process.
-However, in addition to the formal process do not underestimate the value of the general experience of all involved.
-This will add to the thoroughness of the whole plan.
+In addition to the formal process do not underestimate the value of the general experience of all involved as this will add to the thoroughness of the whole plan.